 Daniel Dever, Ph.D.

-Dr. Daniel Dever is a co-founder and the Head of Translational Science at Graphite Bio.
+Dr. Daniel Dever is a co-founder and the Head of Discovery Research at Graphite Bio.
 As a post-doctoral scholar working in the laboratory of Dr. Matthew Porteus at Stanford, Dr. Dever demonstrated an increase in site-specific DNA integration efficiency from less than 1% to greater than 50% across diverse genetic lesions in a wide range of cell types, including hard-to-edit hematopoietic stem cells.
 This work forms the foundation of our next generation high-efficiency DNA targeted integration platform.
 Dr. Dever’s research has published in an array of peer-reviewed journals including Nature, Cell Stem Cell, Molecular Therapy, Nature Medicine, Nature Protocols, Nucleic Acids Research, and other high-impact journals.